-Better understand our mass and energy flows/balances, which lead to the installation of additional measuring systems or the calibration of the existing ones

-- 2. Identify the major contributors to our impact in order to set priorities - 3.
-Put in place a number of improvement activities to reduce the energy consumed and the waste generated on site
+- Better understand our mass and energy flows/balances, which lead to the installation of additional measuring systems or the calibration of the existing ones - 2.
+Identify the major contributors to our impact in order to set priorities - 3.
+Put in place a number of improvement activities to reduce on-site energy consumption and waste generation.

-Environmental impacts
+Environmental impacts of the baseline year

 In this section, the results of the LCA study for the assessed impact categories are specified.
-These values are expressed per standard unit of material and our total impact in 2019.
+These values are expressed per standard unit of material (m2) and our total impact in 2019.